2015 New Zealand rugby league tour of England: Test 1

 Alex Glenn and Lewis Brown were named as 18th and 19th man respectively for the Kiwis.

 Test 2

 Stephen Kearney originally named Tuimoala Lolohea at halfback before selecting Kodi Nikorima to start the match.

 Test 3

 With the win, England retained the Baskerville Shield.
 Isaac Liu and Gerard Beale were 18th and 19th man respectively for New Zealand.

 Aftermath

 England's captain, Sean O'Loughlin was awarded the George Smith Medal as player of the series.

-This was England's first major series win in 8 years with their last win coming in the previous Kiwis tour of Great Britain.
+England's retained the Baskerville Shield, 8 years after it was last contested during the 2007 All Golds Tour.